airvzxf/ai-dataset-rust/README.md

-# ai-dataset-rust
+# AI Dataset | Rust

-Create manually plenty of examples of Rust, trying to create a dataset for the AI.
+Manually create a diverse set of Rust code examples to build a training dataset for an AI.